Global Educator (ISSN 2653-0821) is an open access international practice and academic journal.

 CALL for Contributions

-We are now inviting papers for our forthcoming Vol. 3.
-Issue 1, 2022 focusing on the theme of “FOOD, NUTRITION AND EDUCATION”, which is scheduled to be published June 2022.
-Last date of Submission will be 31 May 2022.
+Global Educator is now inviting papers for our forthcoming Vol. 3.
+Issue 2, 2022 edition focusing on the theme of “Education without Schools”, which is scheduled to be published December 2022.
+Last date of Submission will be 30 November 2022.

 The Editors invite submissions of Feature Articles around 2000- 6000 words, Reflections from the Field (1000 words), Squaring the Circle focusing on a topical issue (500- 1000 words), Reviews (500-1000 words) and Controversy Corner, (just as it sounds 500- 1000 words).
 Contributors should refer to the referencing guide and article template.